-The program also taught the youth about the environment, the animal’s behaviors, and the various habitats that the animals occupy.
+The program also taught the youth about the environment, the animal’s behaviors, and the various habitats the animals occupy.

 Designed to enhance the curriculum of science and biology classes, the goal of the Traveling Naturalist Program is to establish an understanding of the natural world and its inhabitants.
 Participation in the entire Traveling Naturalist series ensures a broad understanding of various habitats and characteristics.
 Students learn to appreciate nature and their environment by interacting with exotic and native animals.
 The sessions are designed to meet varying needs for class sizes, ages, and schedules.
-Call the Learning Center for a list of fees and policies, then select a Traveling Naturalist session that is most appropriate for your onsite visit.
+Call the Learning Center for a list of fees and policies, then select a Traveling Naturalist session which is most appropriate for your onsite visit.
 The program is an exciting way to build understanding and awaken the natural curiosity of young minds.

-To learn more about the variety of programming visit the Harris County Precinct One website.
+To learn more about the variety of programming, visit the Harris County Precinct One website.